FinDeckDao/findeck.io/README.md

 ## Running Project Locally

-### Start a local environment similar to the InternetComputer in a Terminal.
+### Start the Dfinity Execution Environment (DFX).

-In a Terminal Tab - From the root directory (it should be findeck.io) start up the canister environment.
+1. Open a Terminal Tab
+2. From the root directory (it should be `~/Repos/findeck.io`) start up the canister environment.
 This environment is similar to a docker container (but it is not powered by docker).
+3. Leave the terminal open.

 The following command runs the script called "dfx" inside of `package.json`.